Confessions of a 40-Something Three

 I saw gray hair in my beard.
 I confess that I almost shed tears when the thoughts ran through my head "You actually are old!" and "you are so much closer to decrepit now."

 Men are obsessed with beauty and youth.
 All the ads mention something about looking ten or 20 years younger.
 Few of them mention how to look great at 40 and older.
 We have creams and exercises to make this wrinkle smooth out or this bulge disappear.
 We eat weird diets to get that muscular 20-year-old physique that is not really a healthy reality of what our bodies should look like.

-Is it socially acceptable for men to groom and primp as our traditionally fairer human counterpart of the woman?
-Is the traditional idea that men are supposed to not concern ourselves with our beastliness?
+Is it socially acceptable for men to groom and primp as our traditionally fairer human counterparts, women?
+Is the traditional idea that men are supposed to not concern themselves with our beastliness?